Skip to content ↓

 In Science, we have been learning about magnetic poles.
 The children had fun exploring the poles and finding out that like poles repel and opposite poles attract.
 They then created their own magnetic mazes using magnets that attract.

-We have continued to learn about Fractions in Maths and have been finding out about equivalent fractions and ordering and comparing fractions.
+We have continued to learn about Fractions in Maths and have been finding out about equivalent fractions and ordering and comparing fractions, as well as adding and subtracting them.

 In DT, we have designed and built our own pneumatic monsters.
 The children have loved this project and each made their own monster which they designed themselves.